-Searching for a job will require your resume to get past the applicant tracking systems (ATS).
-The ATS is a resume screening robot programmed with criteria keywords the hiring company or recruiter is seeking in a job candidate.
+Searching for a job requires your resume to pass the applicant tracking systems (ATS).
+The ATS is a resume screening robot programmed with criteria keywords the hiring company or recruiter seeks in a job candidate.

 Incorporating the correct keywords, phrases, and terminology in your resume, cover letter, and LinkedIn profile is critical to a successful job search.

-In many of the posts on my website, Canadian Resume Writing Service, I repeatedly mentioned this vital job searching advice.
+I repeatedly mentioned this vital job-searching advice in many of the posts on my Canadian Resume Writing Service website.
 I don’t mean to sound like a broken record or bore you, but that is just how vital this information is to your job search success.

 I want to ensure you 100% understand the importance of including the right keywords in your resume and cover letter to secure job interviews for your desired positions.

 If you fail to secure job interviews, the roadblock is probably not your lack of skills, experience, or qualifications.
-It could be your resume, and cover letter are not beating the online bots.
-In other words, this means your job search documents could be missing the correct words and phrases to describe your expertise and the value you can bring to a company or organization.
-In the age of online applications, this failure can be the single biggest deterrent to your job search.
+It could be your resume and cover letter that are not beating the online bots.
+In other words, your job search documents could be missing the correct words and phrases to describe your expertise and the value you can bring to a company or organization.
+In the age of online applications, this failure can be the biggest deterrent to your job search.

-Companies are relying on candidates to use the right keywords in their resumes and cover letter.
+Companies rely on candidates to use the right keywords in their resumes and cover letters.
 Many organizations and companies use applicant tracking systems to sort through the many job applications from their online job postings.

 Hiring screening software is programmed to streamline hiring by sorting through applications and only keeping those containing the right keywords that companies are looking for in a job candidate.

-So, to ensure a human reads your resume, you need to make sure your resume is properly targeted with the correct keywords highlighted.
+So, to ensure a human reads your resume, you need to ensure it is properly targeted and highlighted with the correct keywords.

 How to Get Your Resume Past the Applicant Tracking Systems (ATS) and Into Human Hands